NS1 supports the edns-client-subnet (ECS) DNS extension.

 Static DNS records do not leverage ECS as there's no decision to be made about which answer to return — however, records with a Filter Chain may be able to use ECS data.

-- If edns-client-subnet is enabled for a DNS record and the record's Filter Chain includes one of the filters that can leverage ECS data, then NS1 will use ECS.
+If ECS is enabled for a DNS record and the record's Filter Chain includes one of the filters that can leverage ECS data, then NS1 will use ECS.